Plant-Based Meats, Ranked by a Devout Non-Vegetarian

 I'm already a hot dog snob, so these guys weren't gonna do it for me.
 Most every brand of veggie hot dogs tastes the same, and the casing always bubbles up grotesquely the minute it hits the heat, evoking some horrific '80s Cinemax flick starring Freddy Krueger.
 The consistency is like somebody made Jell-O out of hot dog water, but cut it with extra water to eliminate most of the flavor.
 When the bun tastes stronger than the hot dog -- and we're talking a generic, Wonder-style bun -- you might as well eat a mustard sandwich.

 These vegan slices have the look, feel, and some of the flavor of America's favorite deli-meat punchline, though there's an overarching blandness that hurts this curiosity in the end.
 It also poses a deal philosophical question, especially for a bologna apologist like me: If you're going to go to the effort to make something that tastes almost exactly like watered-down bologna, why make it taste like the worst of all store-brand bolognas instead of the good stuff?
+Where is the salt, the deep savoriness, the kind-of-gross-yet-appealing qualities?
 Why not emulate some baller artisan brand?
 Or even Oscar Mayer?
 These are the thoughts that keep me up at night.
 That, and an upset stomach for doing this entire story in one sitting.

 The pieces are slightly sweet, a little smoky, and actually pretty good, in a generic jerky sort of way.
 But they also dissolve into strands as you chew, like that gross jerky chew stuff redneck kids eat to emulate their dads' Skoal habit.
-If your chaw-chompin' dad voted for Roy Moore, and you're afraid to tell him you're vegan, this is your jam!
+The flavor is right but the texture is wrong; I guess you can't win them all.

 So, the tube makes this product, helpfully subtitled "meatless soy chorizo," look more like sausage than it really is.
 The casing, you see, is plastic, and the meat gets squeezed out of it like spicy toothpaste, then drops into the pan like a goopy mass of semi-coagulated meat jelly.
-But it tastes OK, like a goopier version of Taco Bell meat, only way spicier.
+It's more like ground chorizo than chorizo in sausage form, but that's fine!It tastes OK, like a goopier version of Taco Bell meat, only way spicier.
 If this made its way into a bag of Doritos, I would be very unlikely to complain.
+If you're looking for vegetarian-friendly chorizo for scrambled eggs or chilaquiles, this is your best bet.

 Billed as "smoked veggie bacon with a crispy bite," these strips taste closer to the real deal than other similar products, thanks to its smokiness and saltiness.
 And they are, in fact, crispy, even if I suspect that mostly because they're as thin as card stock.
 Still, on balance, these taste more like real bacon than any other approximation I've had -- including dog treats.
-If I got these at a continental breakfast in a rural Best Western in North Dakota, I wouldn't be the wiser.
-Not that they'd serve veggie bacon in rural North Dakota.
+They might look a bit off, but if I got these at a continental breakfast in a rural Best Western in North Dakota, I wouldn't be the wiser.
+Not that they'd serve veggie bacon in rural North Dakota... but if they did, I'd definitely be okay with it.

 The texture of these oxymoronic orbs is very dense and dry, with none of the spring or juice that defines great meatballs.
 But their flavor is oddly right and I'm surprised to say, they're pretty damn delicious.
-Throw them in a nice red sauce and into a hoagie bun, and you're not about to fool anyone, but you're not going to piss them off either.
+Simmer them in a nice red sauce and toss them into a hoagie bun, and you're not about to fool anyone, but you're not going to piss them off either.
+It'd also work well with spaghetti or a generous pour of gravy.
+This should be your meatless meatball of choice.

 Unlike the Boca Burger (see No. 2), this thing gets points for being a little extra burger-y, on account of Beyond Meat's scientific approach to producing burgers that "bleed."
-This doesn't actually bleed, but it's juicy as hell, and the texture's pretty close to the real deal.
+This doesn't actually bleed, but it's juicy as hell, and the texture's pretty close to the real deal -- a big springy, yet there's still bite.
 It's even got a little grill flavor, which goes a long way in creating the illusion of meatiness, though it definitely doesn't help the smell (liquid smoke is a fickle mistress).
-If you're a converted vegetarian who's been craving a burger -- a Burger King one, specifically, given the pre-made grill lines on this baby -- the Beast Burger should definitely scratch that (very specific) itch.
+If you're a converted vegetarian who's been craving a burger -- a Burger King one, specifically, given the pre-made grill lines on this baby -- the Beyond Burger should definitely scratch that (very specific) itch.
+Ironically, Burger King is partnered with Impossible Foods so if you want this specific patty, try Carl's Jr.

 There's something weirdly endearing about this weirdly enduring OG of the fake-burger game.
 No, a Boca burger doesn't really taste like a burger, but its chewiness, crusty exterior, and blast of salt make it stand out, and without the dryness that plagues so many fake meats.
 This may be why Boca has essentially become the Kleenex of the veggie burger canon despite a taste not unlike the old high-school cafeteria beef puck (which, let's face it, was probably about as much "beef" as this).
 Bottom line: I ate the whole thing.
 Then pondered another.
 Then pondered my whole food philosophy.
 Such is Boca.